-There’s something quite therapeutic about pie baking during the holidays.
-The aromas, the positive energy – it’s as if the pie itself is a harbinger of relaxation and gratitude for the good things in life.
-And with scents of cinnamon and vanilla lingering in the air, it’s hard not to melt into a smile no matter what your mood.
+There’s something therapeutic about pie-baking during the holidays.
+The aromas, the energy – it’s almost as if the pie itself is a harbinger of relaxation and gratitude for the good things in life.
+With scents of cinnamon and vanilla lingering in the air, it’s hard not to melt into a smile no matter what your mood.

-By limiting the frequency of these treats, we become more appreciative of them.
+But by limiting the frequency of these treats, we become more appreciative of them.
 Homemade treats take time, planning, and a lot of love.
-From rolling out the crust, to getting the the texture of the filling just right, to baking it until the edges are golden, there’s quite a bit of time invested.
+From rolling out the crust, to getting the texture of the filling just right, to baking the pie until the edges are golden, there’s quite a bit of time invested.